joeatbayes/metadata-forms-gui/documentation/actions_roadmap.md

 * ProvDemo:  Fix reset button so on same page with Search.

-* DONE:JOE:2020-02-09: ProvDemo:  Python to convert sample dentists into searchable format with simple handler to do the search but preferably make it work entirely client side.

 * ProvDemo:  Ability to string Dialog Pop over forms into a sequence.

 * ProvDemo:  Popover: Add New Provider Screens 10 to 12